 FEHA Case based on Sexual Orientation Rental Discrimination

 In order to have a claim under FEHA for sexual orientation rental discrimination in California, there needs to be evidence showing discrimination in housing discrimination found in Gov.C.
 12927(c).
 The numerous possibilities are beyond the scope of this article and you should contact an attorney to advise you on your particular situation.
 There may be a FEHA violation by proof of either an intentional act or an unintentional act that has a discriminatory effect.

 Unruh Act Case based on Sexual Orientation Rental Discrimination

 A gay person who has been discriminated against likely has a claim under the Unruh Act.
 The discriminatory act needs to be intentional.
 The Unruh Act prohibits arbitrary discrimination based on sexual orientation.
 Arbitrary discrimination occurs when landlord’s discrimination is based on an assumption that the prospective tenant has a certain characteristic thought to belong to, for example, gay people.
 In order words, the landlord is discimination based on gay people as a whole, rather than individually.

 Required Elements for Proving a Case of Sexual Orientation Rental Discrimination

 The plaintiff (LGBT person who has been discriminated against) needs to show 1) that they belong to a protected class, 2) that the landlord took adverse action against the person, 3) for an Unruh Act, the action by the landlord must be intentional, and for a FEHA case, the action was intentional or has a discriminatory effect, 4) that there is a causal connection between protected group status and the landlord’s adverse rental practice.

-Need help with an eviction in Los Angeles or San Francisco?
-Contact the Law Office of David Piotrowski today.
-Start the process of removing your bad tenant.
+Need help with evicting a tenant in California?
+Contact the Law Office of David Piotrowski for assistance.